Updated: 18-Apr-23

 Nine times out of ten, when the tank is allowed to run dry, the in-tank fuel pump is damaged; therefore, replacing the in-tank fuel pump is the only solution.
 The longer you drive with a damaged in-tank fuel pump, the harder the external fuel pump has to work and will ultimately lead to its demise.
 When replacing the fuel pumps, replace the fuel filter at the same time as a precautionary measure.
 There is also a filter screen attached to the in-tank pump; make sure this is clean or new when checking or replacing the in-tank pump.
 And: Let this be a lesson and warning to never, ever let the gas tank run dry!

-Take your Cabriolet to your local Volkswagen dealer for a gas tank inspection; certain years of Cabriolets had a recall on the tanks.
-However, the recall has limitations; click here for further information.
-If the tank is leaking, particular at seam welds, the gas tank will need to be repaired or replaced.
+Take your Cabriolet to your local Volkswagen dealer, or preferred independent shop, for a gas tank inspection.
+If the tank is leaking, particularly at seam welds, the gas tank will need to be repaired or replaced.

 Fuel/Gas Caps